Policy and Procedure #409.0, Licensed Child Care in Schools

 5. as part of the selection process for operators of purpose-built child care centres in new and existing schools;

-• request proposals submitted by child care operators that meet the criteria outlined in the application for pre-qualification of child care operators,
+6. request proposals from child care operators that have met the application criteria for pre-qualification of child care operators in the Board and are not-for-profit,

-• review the submitted proposals and present to a committee made up of Board staff for consideration,
+9. review the submitted proposals and present to a committee made up of Board staff including but not limited to staff from Property Planning, Finance Services, Plant Services and the appropriate Superintendent of Education for consideration,

-• present to the Property Management Committee for approval,
+10. present to the Schools Operations Committee for approval,

-• when possible provide opportunities for parents to meet the child care operators whose proposals have been received and meet the Board policy and criteria for selection and participate in the selection process; and
+11. when possible provide opportunities for parents to meet the child care operators whose proposals have been received and meet the Board policy and criteria for selection and participate in the selection process, and

-8. ensure that communication about school expectations is clear and ongoing throughout the school year;
+15. ensure that communication about Board expectations is clear and ongoing throughout the school year;

-13. make every effort, along with the child care centre operators, to ensure the consistency of quality programs through the use of tools and professional learning;
+20. make every effort, along with the child care centre operators, to ensure the consistency of quality programs through the use of quality measure tools and professional learning;

-16. build links among child care centres, communities, families, agencies, and schools to ensure a coordinated approach;
+21. build links among child care centres, communities, families, agencies and schools to ensure a coordinated approach;

-1. obtain all required documentation in order to hold a valid license under the Child Care and Early Years Act;
+1. meet all the requirements and obtain all required documentation in order to hold a valid license under the Child Care and Early Years Act;

 2. when opening a new child care centre;

-• inform the coordinator of child care and community services and the principal of any contravention resulting in a provisional license;
+5. inform the coordinator of child care and community services and the principal of any contravention resulting in a provisional license.

 3. manage the daily operations of the child care centre;